lrahbek/PTAR_examproject/README.md

     - The Social Worker in Guldborgsund and the Automation Engineering in Hedensted, has been closed, why these were removed.

 - Finally, the new and existing study programmes were merged into one data frame, where a STATUS variable indicates whether a programme is 'new' or 'old' (some of the new programmes were already added to the UddannelsesZoom dataset, creating duplicates, these duplicates were removed keeping the ones with STATUS = 'new').
 Grouping 'codes' were also assigned to each programme, these can be found in ```in/new_ed/README.md```.
 The final data frame is saved to ```in/preprocessed/education/EDU.shp```.
-Following is an example of the format, note that it should be an sf object.

 |

 ### Pre-Processing RejseplanenLABS Data